LABORA-INF-UFG/PlugFest-O-RAN-2024/docs/faq.md

 **2. Why do we install modified versions of the A1 Mediator on the Near-RT RIC❓**
    <p align="justify">
    The current release of the Non-RT RIC does not support version 2 of the A1 API and only supports version 1.
-Additionally, the last of the A1 mediator image with version 1 of the A1 API had a bug in the RMR message, where policy instances were sent without the subId (policy subscription identification), and due to this, policy instances don't arrive correctly on xApps.
+Additionally, the last of the A1 mediator image with version 1 of the A1 API had a bug in the RMR message, where policy instances were sent without the subId (policy subscription identification), and due to this, policy instances do not arrive correctly on xApps.
 Our modified version addresses this issue by ensuring policy instances include the necessary ID.
 This modification is crucial for maintaining proper functionality and integration within our RIC infrastructure.
    </p>

 **3. Why do we need to install a tool to store the non-RT RIC components❓**
    <p align="justify">
    By default, Kubernetes does not provide a storage class essential for enabling pods to utilize persistent storage.
-To address this, the "RECIPE_EXAMPLE/example_recipe.yaml" file recommends using a storage class.
+The "RECIPE_EXAMPLE/example_recipe.yaml" file recommends using a storage class to address this persistence.
 The Local Path Provisioner from Rancher is particularly advantageous due to its ease of use and straightforward deployment.
 This provisioner allows us to efficiently configure persistent storage for our Kubernetes pods, ensuring reliable and consistent storage management for the Non-RT RIC components.
    </p>